 It's possible that your car is already set up to play podcasts.
 It may just be a matter of syncing your phone to your car.
 If you have an older car, there is a simple cable that will connect your iPod to your car.
 Then you can listen to podcasts through your car's speakers.

 What Are You Waiting For?

 Podcasts are no longer the stuff of the internet fringe where people broadcast from their basement.
-As proof of this, many celebrities have created their own podcasts, bypassing traditional, mainstream, media and taking their talents directly to the public.
-If you have a long commute to work or like to learn or just be entertained while you take a stole, then you will love podcasts.
-We live in an age of personalized information, the likes of which has never been seen on Earth before.
+As proof, many celebrities have created their own podcasts, bypassing traditional, mainstream media and taking their talents directly to the public.
+If you have a long commute to work or enjoy learning or just be entertained while you take a stole through the neighborhood, then you will love podcasts.
+We live in an age of personalized information, the likes of which have never been seen on Earth before.
 It really is a revolution.

 What Podcasts Do You Like?

 Emily Prokop says

 Hi Joe, Thanks for including The Story Behind in this list! 🙂 And I absolutely identify with being Cliff Clavin from Cheers!

 Hi Emily, thanks for reaching out.
 I SO enjoy your podcast! 🙂